LindaNSIP/usecases/docs/naplan_registration/howto.md

 #### Pre-conditions:

--   Vendor has access to HITs
+-   Vendor has access to HITS.
--   Vendor has mapped the relevant SIF objects to their
+-   Vendor has mapped the relevant SIF object to their
     systems:
     -   StudentPersonal